richa237/apartmentManagementSystem/DesignDocuments/userStories.md

 As an admin, I want to be able to view and filter requests based on status (received, in progress, complete) so that I can see which requestes are still open.*

+### Password Reset

+As a registered tenant or admin, I want to be able to be able to reset my password so that I can reset password in case I forget it.